DavidChouinard/mrc_to_csv/README.md

 Python script for converting MARC21 files to a saner format (CSV), originally designed for the freely available [Harvard Library Bibliographic Dataset](http://openmetadata.lib.harvard.edu/bibdata).

-This script only conserves the following subset of MARC21 records (with only simple post-processing on them):
+This script only conserves the following subset of MARC21 records (with additional simple post-processing on them):

 | Field       | Description         |
 | ----------- | ------------------- |